LEMONGRASS ESSENTIAL OIL: BENEFITS AND USES FOR HAIR, SKIN, AND JOINTS

 - Due to its ability to reduce fever, Lemongrass earned the name “fever grass” in some cultures that made “fever teas” from Lemongrass leaves.

-HISTORY OF LEMONGRASS OIL USAGE AROUND THE WORLD
+HISTORY OF LEMONGRASS OIL

 Also referred to as Cymbopogon, Lemongrass is one of approximately 55 other species of grasses in the Poaceae family of grasses.
 Of these multiple varieties, the two most popular ones are Cymbopogon citratus and Cymbopogon flexuosus.
 Though both can be used to produce essential oils, the former is largely used for culinary purposes, whereas the latter is more popular for use in essential oils and perfumes.
 The Lemongrass herb has stalks that are fibrous and smell much like lemons.
 In an essential oil, the scent of Lemongrass is fresh and light with a hint of lemon.